iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week10_mon_storymaps/README.md

 **Deliverables**

-- Starting from an existing map style, play around with changing the water, land, building colors.
-Turn on the 3D building coponenet
+- Starting from an existing map style, play around with changing the water, land, and building colors.
+Turn on the 3D building component
-- Add in the 2050 and 2010 predicted floodplains tilesets in from [Lab 8](https://github.com/iamwfx/crs_3850_5850_mapping_countermapping/blob/main/Fall_2022/Week8_mapbox/W8_mapbox2.md) to your map.
+- Add in the 2050 and 2010 predicted floodplains tilesets from [Lab 8](https://github.com/iamwfx/crs_3850_5850_mapping_countermapping/tree/main/Fall_2023/Week7_mapbox2) to your map.
 Make sure that they are below the housing layer and that the hierarchy of your flood layers is such that you can see all the layers.
-- Set the opacity of the the entire housing layer to be 0 so that it's not visible:
+- Set the opacity of the entire housing layer to 0 so that it's not visible:
 <p align='center'>
 <img src="../Images/story_addlayer_invisble.png" width="1000">
 </p>